 The Capital Area MPO, in cooperation with the Durham-Chapel Hill-Carrboro MPO are planning in FY 2020 to conduct an Implementation Study for a regional bicycle connection from Raleigh to the Park Center site at Research Triangle Park in Durham County via a separated greenway type facility generally following the I-40 corridor; and a Feasibility Study between the Park Center site and US 15-501 in Chapel Hill; which will also address bicycle/pedestrian facility gaps along NC 54 in Durham County.
 The Implementation Study will build upon feasibility study work completed by Wake County.
 The purpose of this bikeway is to serve commuters between Raleigh, Durham, Cary, RTP and Morrisville; and connect with existing and extensions of a planned facility in the City and County of Durham, which ultimately connects to US 15-501 in the Town of Chapel Hill.
 An RFP for this study was advertised between June 26 and July 26, 2019.
 Candidate interviews have occurred, and negotiations have been finalized with the consultant team of McAdams; leading to a "Notice to Proceed" as of the end of March 2020.
-The consultant staff have used this time to work on website review, crowdsource map review, URL address discussion, stakeholder list review / completion, scheduling for Case Study briefings, and scheduling for first Working Group meeting.
+The consultant staff have used this time to work on website review, crowdsource map review, URL address discussion, stakeholder list review / completion, scheduling for Case Study briefings.
+The first Triangle Bikeway Working Group meeting will be held as a virtual meeting on Thursday, July 16 from 1:30 to 3:30 pm.
 (Staff contact: Kenneth Withrow)